pmongeon/CAIS2025/content/registration.md

 - In-person student (CAIS member): ~~$40~~ $0
 - Virtual: $0

 With the support of the [Federation for the Humanities and Social Sciences EDID Initiatives Fund](https://www.federationhss.ca/en/programs-policy/funding-awards/edid-initiatives-fund), CAIS is pleased to offer a number of registration scholarships to BIPOC attendees.
-The application form will be provided on this page and open on March 15th.
+The application form will be provided on this page and open in March.